cansery/mongofast/README.md

 This project is a try for use of: MongoDB and FastAPI

-First you need to activate virtual env in terminal write this if you are on windows : "source venv/scripts/activate"
-                                                   write this if you are on MAC/LINUX : "source venv/bin/activate"
+First you need to activate virtual env in terminal with for WINDOWS : "source venv/scripts/activate" / for MAC/LINUX : "source venv/bin/activate"

 You need to have a #.env file and inside that file you need to have #DATABASE_URL variable which is your database url.